Piyush-Aggarwal-github/oss-audit-24BCE10387/README.md

 ## Notes on Linux Compatibility

-* Scripts have been tested on Ubuntu 22.04 and later, Fedora 38 and later, and Debian 12.
+* Scripts have been validated to work on Ubuntu 22.04 or higher, Fedora 38 or higher and Debian 12.
-* Script 2 checks whether the system uses `rpm` (Red Hat/Fedora) or `dpkg` (Debian/Ubuntu).
+* Script 2 tells you if the operating system is running using the RPM package manager (Red Hat/Fedora) or DPKG package manager (Debian/Ubuntu).
-* Script 4 finds the correct log file path for your distribution.
+* Script 4 determines the correct log file location for your distribution.
-* All scripts are written in standard Bash and avoid making distro-specific assumptions wherever possible.

 ---